tjgore/tj-portfolio/content/articles/dynamic-pages-with-clean-urls-in-nextjs.md

 Before nextjs 9 and above, we used to be able to get the query with `useRouter().query`, but it doesn't seem to be supported anymore.

-Thats it!
+That's it!

-You should now be able to visit all the post and see their individual pages with nice looking urls.
+You should now be able to visit all the postS and see their pages with nice-looking URLs.